jdmar3/inls718/reference/index.md

 {% bibliography --template bibliography-annote --query @article[author ^= Pautasso] %}

+This is probably the most succinct, straightforward, and complete guide I have come across:

+<a target="_blank" href="http://www.raulpacheco.org/2016/06/how-to-do-a-literature-review-citation-tracing-concept-saturation-and-results-mind-mapping/">How to do a literature review: Citation tracing, concept saturation and results’ mind-mapping - Raul Pacheco-Vega</a>

 <a target="_blank" href="./files/emerald-lit-review-infographic.pdf">How to...
 Write a Literature Review - Emerald Publishing</a>

 ## Concept matrices